kkato233/blogengine/BlogEngine/BlogEngine.NET/setup/SQLite/ReadMe.txt

 1. Download the SQLite ADO Providers Binaries from the ADO.NET 2.0 Provider for SQLite project. http://sourceforge.net/projects/sqlite-dotnet2
 2. Find the System.Data.SQLite.DLL from the download and copy it to your blog's bin folder.
-3. Copy BlogEngine.s3db from the VistaDB folder to your App_Data folder.
+3. Copy BlogEngine.s3db from the SQLite folder to your App_Data folder.
 4. Rename SQLiteWeb.Config to Web.config and copy it to your blog folder.
 (This will overwrite your existing web.config file.
 If this is not a new installation, make sure you have a backup.)